 Unqualified Scuba Divers:

 If you join an expedition as an unqualified diver you will take part in the Dive Training Program (DTP) and be a Dive Trainee (DT).
 This will take part during the first week of the expedition and will involve being trained first as a PADI Open water (OW) diver, and then as a PADI Advanced Open Water (AOW) diver.
 Our fully qualified PADI Scuba Instructor will guide you through the dive theory, then confined water sessions (no deeper than 5 meters), and then, once you are comfortable, on to the open water sessions where your dive to no deeper than 18 meters.

 The AOW course does not involve as much theory work as the OW course, and is more about reinforcing what you have already learnt, by undertaking 5 dives.
 A "Deep" dive (max 30 meters) and a "Navigational" dive are mandatory as part of the PADI AOW course, however, as you will be doing coral reef surveys, it is vital your buoyancy is good and hence we also make the "Peak Performance Buoyancy" dive mandatory as well.

 For your safety, and that of the other divers on the survey team, DT's will not be allowed to take part in survey dives until they have passed the OW and AOW courses to the satisfaction of the PADI Scuba Instructor teaching them.

 NOTE* Volunteers joining as a Dive Trainee will have to provide their own PADI OW and AOW eLearning (online manuals) for each course undertaken.
-PADI have now made it mandatory for each student to have there own set of manuals for each course.
+PADI have now made it mandatory for each student to have there own set of manuals/eLearning for each course.
+We can help you purchase the eLearning (comes with PADI certification) for your courses.

-NOTE* All volunteers joining as an unqualified diver will be provided with free rental of a Buoyancy Control Device (BCD) and full regulator set for the first week of the DTP, this is for their open water and advanced training course only.
-During peak volunteer times DT's may need to share these BCD's, Regulators and some other rental equipment with other volunteers.
+NOTE* During peak volunteer times DT's may need to share these BCD's, Regulators and some other rental equipment with other volunteers.

 Qualified Scuba Divers: